WeblateOrg/weblate/docs/admin/whiteboard.rst

 Announce the purpose, deadlines, status, or specify targets for translation.

-Adding whiteboard messages can be done from the admin interface, or each respective cateogry for admins:
+Adding whiteboard messages can be done from the admin interface, or in each respective category for admins:

 .. image:: /images/whiteboard.png